Profile of The Owner

-Mr. Borgos graduated with a finance degree from Babson College in 1991 and ran several different businesses until he found his calling on the Internet in 1995.
-Since that time Eric has been featured in publications such as the Wall Street Journal, Entrepreneur Magazine, Readers Digest, USA Today, Popular Science, and Inc. Magazine; and his websites have been talked about on radio stations such as National Public Radio (NPR) and TV shows such as Extra and TechTV.
+Eric graduated with a finance degree from Babson College in 1991 and ran several different businesses until he found his calling on the Internet in 1995.
+Since that time, Eric’s websites have been featured in publications such as the Wall Street Journal, Entrepreneur Magazine, Readers Digest, USA Today, Popular Science, and Inc. Magazine, talked about on radio stations such as National Public Radio (NPR), and mentioned on TV shows such as Extra and TechTV.

-- Invented a toy and got it sold at Toys “R” Us.
+• Invented a toy and got it sold in Toys “R” Us.

-- Bought 2 retail flower stores thousands of miles away without visiting them first or knowing anything about flowers or retail stores.
+• Bought 2 retail flower stores thousands of miles away without visiting them first or knowing anything about the flower business (or even about how to run a store).

-- Tried to go public in 2000 through a reverse merger.
+• Tried to go public on the stock exchange, through a reverse merger.
+Did not go well.

 Company Contact Info